wheelo/react-bootstrap-multiselect/README.md

 ```
 *
 ## Notice
-* You should integrate the bootstrap-multiselect framework before you can use it
+* You should integrate the jQuery & bootstrap-multiselect framework before you use it.
-* You should set `shouldSelectUpdate` be `true` whe performin dynamic update, and *** Parent React Component should set the value passed to `shouldSelectUpdate` be false in its `componentDidUpdate` life cycle ****
+* You should set `shouldSelectUpdate` be `true` whe performin dynamic update, and *** Parent React Component should set the value passed to `shouldSelectUpdate` be false in its `componentDidUpdate` life cycle ****.